Medicare Prices in 2019

 - Late enrollment penalty – When considering Medicare prices, don’t forget the Part D late enrollment penalty.
 Although Medicare prescription drug coverage (Part D) is optional, there can be a penalty to pay if you don’t sign up for it as soon as you’re eligible.
 You don’t pay the penalty unless you sign up for a Medicare Prescription Drug Plan later, and you’ve gone more than 63 days in a row after your Medicare Initial Enrollment Period without creditable prescription drug coverage.
 The penalty may change every year.

-To calculate the late enrollment penalty, you take 1% of the national base beneficiary premium ($35.02 in 2018), round it up to the nearest $.10, and multiply the result by the number of months that you didn’t have creditable coverage or a Medicare Prescription Drug Plan.
+To calculate the late enrollment penalty, you take 1% of the national base beneficiary premium ($33.19 in 2019), round it to the nearest $.10, and multiply the result by the number of months that you didn’t have creditable coverage or a Medicare Prescription Drug Plan.
 You add that figure to the monthly plan premium.

 Medicare prices of Medicare Advantage plans might include monthly premiums, deductibles, coinsurance, and copayments.
 These costs vary among plans.